leemcd56/awesome-subscription-free/README.md

 ## Avid Sibelius

-This software does have a perpetual license, but encourages you to purchase a subscription license.
+This software does have a perpetual license but encourages you to purchase a subscription license.

 - [Finale](https://www.finalemusic.com/) ($299)
 - [MuseScore](https://musescore.org/en) (Free)